metapolator/metapolator/next/docs/cascading-parameter-sheets.md

 may expose useful API-methods, so that we can keep knowledge away from the UI wherever possible.

-**File Mode** Display one "file" or more exact "source" of CSP.
+**File Mode** Display one "file" or more exact "source" of CPS.
 This will make it possible to change the order of RuleSets.

 **Entity Mode** This will display all Rulesets that apply to one entity,